 One highlight is the stop at the Alexander Wood statue to discuss his remarkable life in 19th century Toronto, moving through LGBTQ2+ Toronto history through the tabloid persecution of gays and lesbians (primarily) in the 30s, 40s, and 50s, and development of the LGBTQ2+ community in the 50s and 60s, supported in part by the building of multiple dwelling apartment blocks such as City Park Apartments in 1954.
 These and many, many more stories are revealed in this tour.

-This summer CLGA’s Community Engagement Committee will lead two, FREE public walking tours in association with Heritage Toronto.
+This summer The ArQuives’s Community Engagement Committee will lead two, FREE public walking tours in association with Heritage Toronto.
 The date and time of the tours are Thursday, August 2n, 6:30 pm, and Thursday September 13th 6:30 pm – Rain or Shine.
-We meet at the AIDs Memorial in Barbara Hall Park at behind the 519 Church Street Community Centre, and wend our way through the village and arrive at the Canadian Lesbian and Gay Archives, 34 Isabella Street.
+We meet at the AIDs Memorial in Barbara Hall Park at behind the 519 Church Street Community Centre, and wend our way through the village and arrive at The ArQuives, 34 Isabella Street.

 Space is limited for this free heritage tour, please sign up here: